ScrappyCocco/HowLongToBeat-PythonAPI/README.md

 Once done, "best_element" will contain the best game found in the research.
 Every entry in the list (if not None in case of errors) is an object of type: [HowLongToBeatEntry](https://github.com/ScrappyCocco/HowLongToBeat-PythonAPI/blob/master/howlongtobeatpy/howlongtobeatpy/HowLongToBeatEntry.py).

-### Alternative search (by id)
+### Alternative search (by ID)

-If you prefer, you can get a game by id, this can be useful if you already have the game's howlongtobeat-id.
+If you prefer, you can get a game by ID, this can be useful if you already have the game's howlongtobeat-id (the ID is the number in the URL, for example in [https://howlongtobeat.com/game/7231]([hello](https://howlongtobeat.com/game/7231)) the ID is 7231).
-Unluckily, is not worth to make a parser for the single-page game info, because is a user page that can change frequently and full of HTML.

-To avoid a new parser, the search by id use a first request to get the game title, and then use the standard search, filtering the results and returning the unique game with that id.
+To avoid a new parser, the search by ID use a first request to get the game title, and then use the standard search with that title, filtering the results and returning the unique game with that ID.

-Remember that it could be a bit slower, but you avoid searching the game in the array.
+Remember that it could be a bit slower, but you avoid searching the game in the array by similarity.

 Here's the example: